FelixYuHengYang/CEE4530/Lab 3 - ANC/labfire_Lab3_Report.md

 ##pH Measurement
 A pH probe was first calibrated using the ProCoDA software and then inserted into the lake to measure pH.
 The settings were adjusted so that the probe would log pH measurements every second (again manipulated using ProCoDA.)
 The probe was placed away from the effluent and close to the center of the lake, keeping in mind to avoid the turbulence caused by the spinning stir bar.
 ProCoDA thus creates a file with time points and respective pH values.

-##Sample Taking
+##Titration
 Samples were taken from the lake at time 0, 5, 10, 15, and 20 minutes.
 For this step, labeled plastic beakers were dipped into the lake and approximately 100 mL of sample were removed each time.
+Titration was performed for the 0, 5, and 10 minute samples because the 15 and 20 minute samples were already at pH lower that 4, meaning that the ANC could simply be calculated by the concentration of protons in the aqueous solution.
+50mL of each sample were measured using a graduated cylinder and 0.05 N HCl was added in increments, with ProCoDA generating a Gran plot by measuring the change in pH with each successive HCl addition.
+By analyzing the data it was determined when the buffer capacity of the solution was over, and therefore the ANC was calculated.

 ##Second Experiment
 For the second experiment, the substance contributing to the positive ANC of the lake was changed from $NaHCO_3$ to $CaCO_3$.
 The amount of $CaCO_3$ added was 742 mg (again to get the target 50 μeq/L initial ANC.)
 Steps 1-3 were repeated, but samples were not obtained for this experiment (step 4.)